rijksuniversiteit-groningen/b2-AssessmentTools/README.md

 ### 3000.171219
 (This is a pre-release)
 - Clearing a snippet title made the snippet manager non functional
-- Fix layout of annotations in review screen, annotations and student answer are displayed side by side.
+- Fix layout of annotations in review screen, annotations and student answer are displayed side by side
 - Fix height of navigation buttons
 - Fix pressing F5 on the matrix view
 - case 237574 Total score is not updated when switching assignment in grading beta